RAS-University/robotic-courses/docs/MPC.md

 <u>Derivation of the discrete-time Riccati equation (DARE):</u>

 We us **Dynamic programming** to solve the discrete-time LQR problem.
 The idea is to break down the optimization problem into smaller subproblems and solve them recursively.
-We can first look at the last stage of the optimization problem, at that tome-step , the solution is trivial as there is no future cost to consider (no input anymore).
+We can first look at the last stage of the optimization problem, at that terminal-step, the solution is trivial as there is no future cost to consider (no input anymore).
 $$
 V_T(x_T) = g_T(x_T)
 $$